stytchauth/stytch-b2b-go-quickstart/README.md

 ## Next steps

 This example app showcases a small portion of what you can accomplish with Stytch.
-Next, explore adding additional login methods, such as [OAuth](https://stytch.com/docs/b2b/guides/oauth/initial-setup) or [SSO](https://stytch.com/docs/b2b/guides/sso/initial-setup).
+Next, explore adding additional login methods, such as [SSO](https://stytch.com/docs/b2b/guides/sso/initial-setup).

 ## Get help and join the community